vikky-10/All_about_webRTC/video-chat-v1/README.md

-# Video-chat-v1
+# Video-chat-application

-Video-chat-v1 is a video chat app that makes it easy to groups up with people you want to meet
+Video-chat-app is a video chat app that makes it easy to groups up with people you want to meet

 Check out the live demo: https://video-chat-app-v1.herokuapp.com/